tilemill-project/tilemill/_posts/docs/guides/0203-01-01-tilemill-complex-3d-structures.md

 By including the <code>-nlt</code> option, we ensure that the new PostGIS table's geometry column contains latitude, longitude, and altitude for each multipolygon.
 This allows us to use [PostGIS' 3D Spatial Functions](http://postgis.net/docs/manual-2.0/PostGIS_Special_Functions_Index.html#PostGIS_3D_Functions).

 As explained in the [TileMill 3D blog post](http://mapbox.com/blog/experiments-3rd-dimension/) by Dave Cole, we use CartoCSS to control how TileMill renders the buildings.
 First, we need to pull out the altitude value from each geometry, and add it to a new column in our table for TileMill.
 It's easy to add a height column to the table using the PostGIS [ST_ZMax()](http://postgis.net/docs/manual-2.0/ST_ZMax.html) function.
 We found the buildings rendered most accurately when we divided the altitude by 2.
-Below is the script to create a table ready for loading in TileMill.
+Below is the SQL script to create a table ready for loading in TileMill.

     DROP TABLE tilemill_buildings;
     CREATE TABLE tilemill_buildings